GlasslabGames/GlassLabSDK-cpp/README.md

 SDK->endSession();
 ```

 Note: you can only have one session active at a time per device Id.
 As explained above, device Ids are used to identify a single user within the game or app.
-Typically, the users name is prepended to an identifier that defines the device being used.
+Typically, the user's name is prepended to an identifier that defines the device being used.

 ###Telemetry